alf45tar/ix4-300d/README.md

    ```
 2. Install ALSA the Advanced Linux Sound Architecture (`alsa-utils`, `alsamixergui` and `mpg123` are optional)
    ```
+   apt install libasound2
-   apt install libasound2 alsa-utils alsamixergui mpg123
+   apt install alsa-utils alsamixergui mpg123
    ```
 3. Install the AirPlay receiver
    ```
    apt install shairport-sync
    ```
-   Shairport Sync plays audio streamed from iOS devices and third-party AirPlay sources.
+   > [!NOTE] Shairport Sync plays audio streamed from iOS devices and third-party AirPlay sources.
 Audio played by a Shairport Sync-powered device stays synchronised with the source and hence with similar devices playing the same source.
 In this way, synchronised multi-room audio is possible without difficulty.

 4. Stream music from your iOS device (don't forget to attach a speker to your sound card).